Mary Esther Kropp Dakubu

-Mary Esther Kropp Dakubu (27 April 1938, Boston, Massachusetts – 17 November 2016, Boston, Massachusetts) was an American linguist based in Ghana, known for her work on Ghanaian languages.
+Mary Esther Kropp Dakubu (27 April 1938, in Boston, Massachusetts – 17 November 2016, in Boston, Massachusetts) was an American linguist based in Ghana, known for her work on Ghanaian languages.
 She was professor emerita at the Institute of African Studies at the University of Ghana, where she had been affiliated since 1964.

-Education and Career
+Education and career

 Kropp Dakubu earned her M.A. from the University of Pennsylvania in 1962.
 In 1964 she was appointed a Research Fellow in the Institute of African Studies at the University of Ghana.
 She earned her PhD in West African Languages from the School of Oriental and African Studies (SOAS), University of London, in 1968, with a dissertation entitled, "A comparative study of Ga and Adangme with special reference to the verb."
 She returned to Ghana after completing her PhD, and spent the remainder of her career (and her life) at the University of Ghana.
 She was promoted to the rank of Senior Research Fellow at the Institute of African Studies in 1972, to Associate Professor in 1982, and to Full Professor in 1987.
 She was the Deputy Director of the Institute of African Studies from 1987 to 1989.
 In July 2010, the University of Ghana appointed her Professor Emerita in recognition of her continued scholarship even in retirement.

 She dedicated her career to the study of Ghanaian languages, writing many linguistic studies of topics in individual Ghanaian languages, as well as editing a standard reference work on the Languages of Ghana.
 She was an active member of the West African Linguistics Society, the then Linguistics Circle of Accra, and the Linguistics Association of Ghana.